abdulr15352/Voting-app/README.md

 docker compose down

-- If you also want to empty the databases
+- If you also want to empty the databases:

 docker compose down -v